Overview

 Packing for Your Trip

-The information below is subject to when your trip takes place.
+We want you to be prepared and comfortable for your trip.
+Below, you’ll find some general tips for how to dress and what to pack and a comprehensive packing checklist.
 The need for warm weather or cold weather items should be based on a reliable weather forecast leading up to your trip.

-Clothing for physical activity should be quick-drying and made of merino wool or synthetics.
-Warmth and comfort are the main objectives with this outline.
+Clothing for physical activity should be quick-drying and made of synthetics or merino wool.
+Warmth and comfort are the main objectives of this outline.
 Weather conditions can vary considerably.
 It’s important to dress in layers so that you can maintain a comfortable body temperature no matter what Mother Nature may have in store.
 The inner base layer should move perspiration outside, where it can evaporate.
 The intermediate layer should insulate while the outside layer should act as a barrier to wind and rain.

 Clothing